 In my opinion the biggest advantage of extract brewing can be summed up in one word: Time.
 Sure, many Brew-In-A-Bag brewers will claim they’re saving time, but no all-grain brewer can claim time savings like extract brewers.
 I’ll go into the time-saving details later.
 Other big pros include: Better consistency, less equipment, less cleaning, less hassle, and less space.
 The equipment and consistency can be a great aid for beginner homebrewers while space can be a huge advantage for apartment brewers.
 The cleaning and hassle aspect is great if you have kids or are trying to multi-task with other things in your life.

 The main cons of extract brewing I often hear revolve around the fact that malt extract is more expensive than bulk grain and that the base malt profile has been pre-determined for you.
 Expense is true, but consider the value of your time saved by not processing that grain into wort — no milling, no 60-minute mash, no cleaning the mash tun, hoses, pumps, etc. As for the beer’s base malt profile, there is plenty of maneuverability.
 Would you like the beer drier?
 Add less malt extract and supplement with simple sugars.
-Enzymes are another possibility if you want very dry beer (see the “Brut IPA” article in this issue for more information on this).
+Enzymes are another possibility if you want very dry beer (see the “Brut IPA” article in December 2018 issue for more on enzymes).
 Want more body?
 You can add unfermentables like maltodextrin or lactose or choose from a plethora of body-building specialty grains.
 There are also a fairly large variety of malt extracts available such as Maris Otter, Vienna, Munich, Pilsner, amber, pale, and many various dark extracts.
 Some manufacturers even provide the exact grist profile of the mash used to produce the malt extract.

 Eliminate the Mash?